-Is There a Time Limit to File a Workers’ Compensation Case in Atlanta?
+Is There a Time Limit To File a Workers’ Compensation Case in Atlanta?

-How Long Does It Take to Settle a Workers’ Comp Case in Georgia?
+How Long Does It Take To Settle a Workers’ Comp Case in Georgia?

 Unfortunately, there is no solid answer to this question.
-Your workers’ compensation claim in Atlanta can take anywhere from a few weeks to several months and even more than a year.
+For example, your workers’ compensation claim in Atlanta might take several weeks to several months and more than a year.

-Very few people have enough savings to stay out of work for months or more with no income.
+Very few people have enough savings to stay out of work for months or more without income.
 In some cases, the opposing side will try to use this financial pressure to get you to settle for less than the proper amount.

 Why Should You Hire a Workers’ Compensation Attorney?

-Will You Have to Testify Against Your Boss?
+Will You Have To Testify Against Your Boss?

 The court provides expedited hearings within six to eight weeks because the system is set up to protect and compensate you as quickly as possible.